 - Grants should be spent within 12 months of the award being made, and a monitoring & evaluation form will have to be completed and returned.
 The Council may require return of the money (or part thereof) if it has not been spent without good reason.

-- Organisations cannot apply to the Fund more than once in a 12-month period for the same project and/or where the project previously funded or part thereof is still active.
+- Organisations cannot apply to the Fund more than once in a 12-month period for the same project and/or where the project previously funded or part thereof is still active unless there is a significant new cohort of beneficiaries/ revised tier for the district/lock down resulting in increased need for support.
 Previous awards must be spent and evaluated before further applications can be submitted.

 - The award of a grant remains at the discretion of the Council regardless of whether or not an application meets the current fund criteria and conditions

 NOTE: applications and payments will be checked and any instances of fraud will be reported to the Police

 A CERF online application form must be completed.
 This will need to be supplemented with additional information as appropriate, for example; bank statement(s), annual accounts, quotes, receipts, invoices etc.